LendUp Personal Loans Review

 LendUp Personal Loans: At a Glance

 LendUp is a payday lender, and it should be viewed as such.
-While other personal loan lenders offer larger loans with rates that generally range from 5% to 35%, LendUp offers small loans at obscenely high rates, higher even than credit card interest rates.
+While other personal loan lenders offer larger loans ranging from 5% to 35% APR, LendUp offers small loans at sky-high rates—higher than credit card interest rates.

-The rates vary based on how long your loan lasts, whether you’re on the “ladder” with LendUp, and the amount.
+The rates vary based on your loan’s length, whether you’re on the “ladder” with LendUp, and the amount.
 However, they can run up to nearly 1,000% APR with a short-term loan.

 What affects your rate

-State laws, your loan amount, and your repayment term all affect your rate.
+State laws, loan amounts, and repayment terms affect your rate.

-For example, a $610 loan issued in South Carolina and repaid over four monthly payments would receive an APR of 176.36%.
-In California, $250 loan repaid in 7 days would receive a 917.71% APR.
-What you get depends entirely on your situation, so you’d need to get a quote from LendUp to see your rates.
+For example, a $610 loan issued in South Carolina and repaid over four monthly payments would get an APR of 176.36%.
+In California, a $250 loan repaid in seven days would get a 917.71% APR.
+What you get depends on your situation, so you’d need a quote from LendUp to see your rates.

-Another thing that can affect your rates is the LendUp Ladder.
-Basically, the company allows repeat borrowers who take certain steps to educate themselves financially to qualify for higher loan amounts and lower rates.
+The LendUp Ladder also affects your rates.
+The company allows repeat borrowers who take certain steps to educate themselves financially to qualify for higher loan amounts and lower rates.

-In any case, these rates are extremely high and should only be considered as an alternative to more predatory payday lenders with less transparent business practices than LendUp is committed to.
+In any case, these rates are high, and you should only consider them as an alternative to more predatory payday lenders with less transparent business practices than LendUp is committed to.

 Pros & Cons of a LendUp Personal Loan